|Text Index||Custom Search|

 To be issued a Florida Temporary Certificate, an individual must be employed either in a public school or a nonpublic school that has a state-approved program for demonstration of professional education competence (a requirement for issuance of a Florida Professional Certificate).
 Several of the Florida nonpublic school associations have state-approved programs which are implemented in each of their member schools.

 The Florida Virtual Schools are statewide, internet-based, public schools offering a rigorous curriculum online.

 The Florida Temporary Certificate is not issued until the individual is employed in a Florida school.
 Please refer to the above sections for information on employment in Florida’s traditional public schools, charter public schools, non-public schools, and Florida Virtual Schools.

-The individual who holds a Statement of Status of Eligibility verifying eligibility for a Florida Professional Certificate is issued the certificate after his/her fingerprints have been cleared.
+The individual who is a citizen of the United States and holds a Statement of Status of Eligibility verifying eligibility for a Florida Professional Certificate is issued the certificate after his/her fingerprints have been cleared.
 Proceed to Step 4 (Submitting Fingerprints for Certification) and review the section entitled "Individuals Not Seeking Florida Employment".